 Heart of Teignbridge Local Cycling and Walking Infrastructure Plan

-A public consultation is being held, in partnership with Teignbridge District Council, on the Heart of Teignbridge Local Cycling and Walking Infrastructure Plan (LCWIP).
+A public consultation was held, in partnership with Teignbridge District Council, on the Heart of Teignbridge Local Cycling and Walking Infrastructure Plan (LCWIP).

-This consultation aims to find out if you feel the LCWIP is reflecting the needs and wants of the community and local area.
+This consultation aimed to find out if you felt the LCWIP is reflecting the needs and wants of the community and local area.
 Following this consultation, the responses will be reviewed and necessary amendments will be made to the LCWIP document before it is finalised.

-Due to the current COVID-19 pandemic, no physical consultation events will be held.
-However, online webinars will take place at 5.00 pm on 14 and 22 September 2021.
+Due to the current COVID-19 pandemic, no physical consultation events were held.
+However, online webinars have been held; the presentation given was recorded and can be found here.

 The draft Heart of Teignbridge LCWIP is an evidence-based approach to identifying the gaps in the existing active travel network.
 It seeks to outline the focus of future walking and cycling investment over the next 10-20 years.
 It follows the Department for Transport’s LCWIP framework which forms a vital part of the government’s strategy to increase the number of trips made on foot or by cycle.